Jbug1/sluiceBox/README.md

 <a name="Description"/>
 ## Description

-Filtah is an RNAseq data prefilter designed to reduce alignment time while preserving relative expression data with high fidelity.
-It relies on a basic
-[Bloom Filter]( https://en.wikipedia.org/wiki/Bloom_filter) implementation to filter out RNAseq reads whose k-mers of some user-specified length are not found in the Bloom Filter array generated from a reference genome (positive mode).
+sluiceBox is an RNAseq data prefilter created by Jonah Poczobutt and Armin Anderson designed to reduce alignment time while preserving relative expression data with high fidelity.
+It relies on a [Bloom Filter]( https://en.wikipedia.org/wiki/Bloom_filter) implementation to filter out RNAseq reads whose k-mers of some user-specified length are not found in the Bloom Filter array generated from a reference genome (positive mode).
 Basic steps are outlined below:

 1) Populate an array with hashed values of all k-mers from the reference genome.
 2) Generate non-overlapping k-mers from RNAseq reads to check the filter for.
 3) Write reads to output file based on acceptance criteria (positive mode - write reads that are found in the filter , negative mode-write reads that are not found in the filter)

-Filtah accepts Fastq files as input for RNAseq data and fasta files as input for reference genome data.
+sluiceBox accepts Fastq files as input for RNAseq data and fasta files as input for reference genome data.

+sluiceBox is named for the placer mining sluice box tool popular during the California gold rush.
+[Sluice boxes](https://en.wikipedia.org/wiki/Placer_mining#Sluice_box)  were used to filter out gold from ore deposited into the box.

 The motivating concept behind Filtah is that it should be possible to get a representative subset of reads by a process that is much less computationally intensive than aligning all RNAseq reads to a reference genome.
 Of course checking RNAseq reads for an exact match in a reference genome will not prove fruitful.
 Even slight discrepancies (sequencing errors, isoforms, snps, etc.) will lead to a failure of exact matching.
 Computing more robust similarity/distance scores for all points on the genome quickly increases computational needs to the point where we may as well just align the full RNAseq dataset.
 Filtah aims to strike a balance between these two extremes.